thelastoutpostworkshop/FastDisplayPrototyping/README.md

 ```c
 // #define OUTPUT_CODE_ON_SERIAL
 ```
 To facilitate the process of copying graphical commands into your code, you can initialize the library using the variable that represents the display in your code.
-For instance, if you have a variable named "display" for the display in your code, you can initialize the library as follows:<br>
+For instance, if you have a variable named "display" for the display in your code, you can initialize the library as follows:<br><br>
 ![ESPI]
 ```c
 // Initialize the display